awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 After your contact flow is published live, you can use contact flow logs to help analyze contact flows and quickly find errors your customers encounter\.
 If needed, you can roll back to a previous version of the contact flow\.

-For more information about enabling and using contact flow logs, see [Contact Flow Logs](contact-flow-logs.md)\.
+For more information about enabling and using contact flow logs, see [Enable Contact Flow Logs](contact-flow-logs.md)\.

 ## Roll back a Contact Flow<a name="rollback"></a>